keoko/passa-paraula/README.md

 # passa-paraula

 ## TODO
-- remove end page and just show the number
-- show game-status: (start game, end game, pause game)
+- dialogs
 - fluid positioning based on window size as ui state
-- legend

 ## NICE TO HAVE
+- remove navigation and about page
-- highlight current letter
+- cljs.tests
 - team name
 - bootstrap
 - responsive design